 1. The Importance of an Emergency Fund

-An emergency fund should be given priority over investments as well.
-You will not be able to build an emergency fund overnight, but you should do it gradually.
-Set aside a particular amount every month in a different bank account before you have the entire emergency fund that you wish to keep.
+You cannot build an emergency fund overnight, but you should do it gradually.
+Set aside a particular amount every month in a different bank account.
+Soon it will grow into a suitable emergency fund that you wish to keep.

-Let’s say you have decided to have an emergency fund of ₹1 lakh.
-In this case, you should put aside ₹5,000 or ₹10,000 every month before you accumulate the corpus you need.
-You can even cut down on your investments to build this amount.
+Say, you have decided to have an emergency fund of ₹1 lakh.
+In this case, you can put aside ₹5,000 or ₹10,000 every month before you accumulate the corpus you need.
+It is OK to even cut down on your investments to build this amount.

 Depending on your income and expenses, an emergency fund can be 3 to 6 months of your monthly income.
 For example, if you earn ₹30,000 a month and ₹15,000 of that goes in meeting your routine living expenses, then your emergency fund should be something in between ₹60,000 to ₹1,00,000.